Will primary voters listen as Republicans try to stop the next Roy Moore?

 “The only people it carries weight with are people inside the Beltway,” Surabian said.

-Indeed, there are signs GOP primary voters aren’t interested in establishment warnings.
+Indeed, there are signs Republican primary voters aren’t interested in establishment warnings.

 Richard Jones, a retired engineer active in Republican politics in the Las Vegas suburb of Summerlin, prefers Tarkanian to Heller, whom he described as a “RINO,” or Republican in Name Only.
 Referring to Tarkanian’s previous losses, Jones said: “If the only rap is he’s tried and tried and tried, that’s not that negative from my point of view.”

-Tarkanian is trying to turn GOP voters’ distrust of Washington, and McConnell in particular, into an asset.
+Tarkanian is trying to turn Republican voters’ distrust of Washington, and McConnell in particular, into an asset.

 “Mitch McConnell’s argument is we need to support a guy like Dean Heller, who will do what’s politically expedient for himself over what’s best for our country because he has a better chance of being elected than I do,” Tarkanian said in an interview at Mimi’s Cafe in south Reno.
 “I think that is why people are sick and tired of politicians.”